emedware/omni18n/README.md

 ### Locales

-If we take the examples of `en-GB` and `en-US`, three locales are going to be used: `en-GB` and `en-US` of course, `en` who will take care of all the common english texts and `''` (the empty-named local) who contains technical things common to all languages.
+If we take the examples of `en-GB` and `en-US`, four locales are going to be used: `en-GB` and `en-US` of course, `en` who will take care of all the common english texts and `''` (the empty-named local) who contains technical things common to all languages.
 So, downloading `en-US` will download `''` overwritten with `en` then overwritten with `en-US`.

 Common things are formats for example: `format.price: '{number|$2|style: currency, currency: $1}'` for prices allowing `T.format.price(currency, amount)`